MrLixm/MrLixm.github.io/content/blog/0008/substance-painter-color-management.rst

 Displaying Color and Scalar data
 ________________________________

-Sp will handle it for you automatically, depending of the channel you are previewing.
+Sp will handle it for you automatically, depending on the channel you are previewing.

 `The full list of color-managed channels is available here.
 <https://substance3d.adobe.com/documentation/spdoc/color-management
 -223053233.html#section5>`_

-For example, selecting the Roughness channel for preview, will disable the view-transform :
+For example, selecting the Roughness channel for preview will disable the view-transform :

 .. image:: {static}/images/blog/0008/sp-odt-off.png
     :target: {static}/images/blog/0008/sp-odt-off.png
     :alt: View-transform screenshot, when scalar data is selected.

-If you are using custom ``User`` channel, you will have to manually specify if the channel is color-managed thought.
+If you are using a custom ``User`` channel, you will have to manually specify if the channel is color-managed though.
 (By default they are not)

 Input Setup in Sp
 =================

-Texturing is all about mixing already existing images, with some carefully crafted paint stroke, and funky procedurals resources.
+Texturing is all about mixing already existing images, with some carefully crafted paint stroke, and funky procedural resources.
 All of these, if they are color-data, have been created and saved with a specific colorspace.
-We will need to know and then specify this colorspace to sp so the OCIO processor can know if it need conversion to the Workspace colorspace.
+We will need to know and then specify this colorspace to sp so the OCIO processor can know if it needs conversion to the Workspace colorspace.

 Shelf Resources
 _______________